-Dealers don’t need the additional challenge of dealing with the minutiae of running the business, particularly the large volumes of paper that accompanies every transaction.
-Besides sales receipts and invoices, there are title and lease applications, warranty claims, parts orders, repair orders, maintenance records, credit applications, technical manuals and a plethora of other documents – and that’s just for customers and the dealership.
-There are numerous employee records as well – such as job applications, tax documentation and performance information.
+Dealers don’t need the additional challenge of dealing with the minutiae of running the business, particularly the large volumes of paper that accompany every transaction.
+Besides sales receipts and invoices, there are title and lease applications, warranty claims, parts orders, repair orders, maintenance records, credit applications, technical manuals, and a plethora of other documents – and that’s just for customers and the dealership.
+There are numerous employee records as well – such as job applications, tax documentation, and performance information.

 By employing enterprise content management, commercial transportation dealers can have easier access to documentation from different locations, have improved efficiency, reduced or eliminated physical storage needs via the ability to digitize records, enhanced security and compliance, as well as improved customer service.

 Enterprise content management systems help optimize dealer transaction workflow by enabling authorized personnel to upload or access documentation from different departments or from entirely different dealership locations via simple browser-based access.
 There’s no need to travel from one department to another or from one location to another.

 In a traditional, paper-based system, employees can waste several hours each week filing, searching for, and retrieving documents.
 Any time a paper document is moved, it increases the probability that it is lost or misfiled, meaning even more time wasted on shuffling paper, rather than focusing on the business of selling and servicing vehicles.